Review: SoundLink Aid 500 Electric Dehumidifier

 How much does the SoundLink Aid 500 cost?

-The SoundLink Aid 500 dehumidifier is sold in SoundLink’s official AliExpress store for approximately US$20, but during promotions it can be found for around US$15.
+The SoundLink Aid 500 dehumidifier is sold in SoundLink’s official AliExpress store for approximately US$ 20, but during promotions it can be found for around US$ 15.
+Note that the model referred to here is the version without UV (ultraviolet) light, as there is a UV-equipped model that is more expensive.

 COMMENTS: